Ryzon3/mirage-script/QUICKSTART.md

   needs friend (Friend) meaning "person receiving the greeting"
   prompt:
 <<<
 Compose a one-sentence hello for friend.name.
-Call emit_output with the final line.
+Return the greeting so the show step can emit it.
 >>>

 begin: